Integrity Is Key

 Licentiate of Law Karri Kaitue is a board professional and business manager.
 He has served as Director at Ekokem and Deputy Managing Director at Outokumpu Oyj.
 In Finland, Kaitue has been for example the Chairman of the Board of Directors of the University of the Arts, Destia, and CapMan.

 Kaitue has an extraordinary and fresh view of the management challenges and goals of cultural organizations combined with strong business management experience.
 For Kaitue the success of the cultural sector and the successful dialogue with the rest of society is an important value.

-We invite you to apply for a place on the Business of Culture program.
+We invite you to apply for the Business of Culture program.
 We are specifically looking for applications from curious leaders and executives from the Arts and Culture field in the Nordic and Baltic countries.
-You can apply straight to the program or leaving us a pre-application.
+You can leave us an application for funding or register straight to the program if you have your own funding for the whole fee.

 We look forward to receiving your application.

 Your application will be used to learn more about you and your motivation for joining the Business of Culture Program.
 Scholars will be selected by a program steering group which consists of management team members from Aalto EE and funding partners.
 Selection aims to create a diverse and balanced group with participants from across the Nordics and Baltics and different areas of arts and culture.